 As summer fades into fall, it’s high-time to start booking your holiday trips—if you haven’t already.
-Flying over the holidays can be pricey, but with a little bit of planning and some flexibility, it is possible to find cheap Thanksgiving flights, like $117 roundtrip to Montana or even $351 roundtrip to Portugal, like some of the past deals we've sent members of Scott's Cheap Flights.
+Flying over the holidays can be pricey, but with a little bit of planning and some flexibility, it is possible to find cheap Thanksgiving flights.
+Even if you didn't act by the end of September, all isn't not lost—especially in 2021 when we're seeing a lot more last-minute deals than usual.

-Generally, the best time to search for cheap flights is 2-6 months in advance for international travel and 1-3 months in advance for domestic.
+Generally, the best time to search for cheap flights—what we call the Goldilocks Window—is 2-6 months in advance for international travel and 1-3 months in advance for domestic.
 During peak times like summer, Spring Break, Christmas, and New Year’s, or when your dates are not flexible, you’ll want to book even further out, if possible.

 Be flexible with dates